idkaryan/text-to-bookmarks-html/README.md

 # text-to-bookmarks-html

 #### what does this tool do?
-it converts a text file with headings and links/titles to an HTML format.
+it converts a text file with headings and links/titles to HTML format.

 #### why do I need it?
 if you ever had to change your default bookmark manager, you might find start.me is a great one.
 Problem is, their import system for getpocket app is broken.